 This workstream is working closely with the Gas Markets Plan (GMaP).
 We have been working with members of the GMaP Balancing and Capacity Working Group to develop a scenario that outlines the expected physical and commercial landscape for accessing the NTS by 2030.
 From this we are building a series of options for a future access regime, which will facilitate the expected changes identified in the scenario.
 Finally, we are developing a series of triggers to monitor the materialisation of these changes and identify the direction and speed of travel.
 This will result in a report being published that will outline our findings and seek views and input from the Industry in September 2021.

 The Capacity Access Review is discussed regularly at the UNC 0705R Workgroup.
 Further Industry engagement is regularly conducted via sector specific engagement, bilateral discussions, Gas Industry Forums, Gas Storage Operators Group, Future of Gas Forum and industry webinars, to ensure industry views are fully captured in the development of the future regime.

 For full details of the progress made to date, please follow the link to the Joint Office website.

-We organize regular webinars to keep wider industry informed of the progress.
-The next webinar will take place in July (date TBC).
+We organise webinars to keep wider industry informed of the progress.
 Please email us if you would like to be added to the list of participants.

 If you would like to engage with us with regards to Capacity Access Review developments, please email us: